Our Bears

 Baby Activity Bear sits 28cm high and is suitable for newborns and up.

-Deedee Dinosaur and Ollie Puppy sit 30cm high and are both suitable for newborns and up.
+Deedee Dinosaur, Ollie Puppy and Luna Unicorn sit 30cm high and are suitable for newborns and up.

 Can I donate a bear on behalf of someone else and let them know?